-It is important for you to know that each insurance company is different when it comes to rates, areas that they insure, and the types of insurance that they offer.
-If the first insurance agent you talk to gives you bad news, you very likely will receive different news when you call around to other companies.
-It's also important to know that much of San Diego is now considered to be in a High Fire Hazard Area (since we've had some big fires in recent years).
-I recommend that you interview three or more insurance agents and get detailed quotes from each.
+It is important for you to know that each insurance company is different when it comes to rates, areas they insure, and types of insurance they offer.
+If the first insurance agent you talk to gives you "bad news", you very likely will receive different news when you call around to other companies.
+It's also important to know that much of San Diego is now considered to be in a High Fire Hazard Area (since we've had some big fires in recent years) or a Severe High Fire Hazard Area.
+I recommend that you interview three or more insurance companies and get detailed quotes from each.

-Who Should I Call?
 First, call your current insurance agent (whoever you use for your auto insurance, for example).
-He or she may be able to offer you a discount for adding a new policy to your account.
+They may be able to offer you a discount for adding a new policy to your account.

 What Should I Ask About?
 First, tell them you are buying a home and you need to get a quote for hazard insurance.
-Tell them the home address and ask them if they can offer insurance for that property.
+Tell them the home address and ask if they can offer insurance for that property.
 Ask the insurance agent to send you a list of what the policy covers and how much it costs.
-Make sure that the insurance agent tailors the policy to your specific needs and the specific features of the home.
+Make sure the insurance agent tailors the policy to your specific needs and the specific features of the home.
 If you have expensive pieces of jewelry, art, etc. be sure to have those covered.
 If the home has an updated kitchen, flooring, etc. be sure that those are included in your policy.

 Also ask whether or not the insurance policy will be subject to a follow-up inspection and what that entails.
 Some companies require an on-site inspection by one of the company's representatives, and others do not have that requirement.
-This may or may not be a bad thing, but it's good to know about it in advance, in case you have any concerns about this.
+This may not necessarily be a bad thing, but it's good to know about it in advance, in case you have any concerns about this.

 Some people like to bundle all their insurance products with the same company to receive discounts.
 It is true that many companies offer discounts when you have more than one policy with them.
 Now may be a good time for you to explore what sort of savings you can get by putting all your insurance policies with the same company.
 Be sure you are comparing apples to apples (same coverage, same deductibles, etc.) when you do this!
 It may take you an extra few hours to consolidate, but it could save you a lot of money over the course of the next several years if you take the time to figure it out now.

-Exclusive Buyer Agentsdo not list homes for sale and never represent sellers.
+Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.

 If you have excellent credit and plan to buy a home or condo in San Diego County within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
-More about Justin Gramm on Google+.
-Call Justin at (858) 437-2662 or E-mail.
+Call Justin at 858-437-2662 or Email.